mode80/mode80.github.io/7-langs-in-12-months.md

 It taught me appreciation for low level implementation details I'd never had to think about before.
 But I didn't really want to think about those things.
 For example, Rust made me responsible for managing "lifetimes" of my variables by way of noisy annotations.
 I was used to languages that take care of this logistical plumbing for me.
 It'd be nice to "opt-in" to that level of control when it's needed, but Rust always needs it.

 I will say there's a certain satisfaction every time I got new code to compile in Rust.
 It feels like solving a puzzle.
-And a bonus, the strict rules of Rust allow my IDE to highlight errors as I go.
+As a bonus, the strict rules of Rust allow my IDE to highlight errors as I go.
 When your Python program runs, you don't really know it's correct until you've tested every code path.

 But Rust is pedantic in other ways which takes that a bit too far for my taste.
 There is so much defensive error checking and/or value "unwrapping".
 It's hard to tease all that apart from the core of a programmer's intent.
 My brain has a "complexity limit", and if I'm using some of that up to parse through the plumbing, it shrinks the limit of "problem complexity" I can tackle.